jimburton/change/README.md

 to be read and updated in the `makeChange` function.

-Add the import statement `import Control.Monad.State.Lazy` to the top of `Main.hs`.
+Add the import statement `import Control.Monad.State.Lazy` to the top of `Main.hs` and `Change.hs`.
 You also need to tell `cabal` about this dependency.
-Add `mtl` (Monad Transformer Library) to the list of dependencies:
+Add `monads-tf` (Monad Transformer Library) to the list of dependencies:

-    build-depends: base, mtl
+    build-depends: base, monads-tf

 Then run `cabal configure` again.
 Change the type of `makeChange` like so: